 This itinerary runs from north to south, starting in Chipping Campden and ending in Bath, but you could also do the route in reverse.
 You can walk it straight through in one go over 10 days, or break it up into day walks and spread them out over a longer period like we did.

 Each day includes an overview of the route and the highlights along the way, as well as providing details of how to get to the start point by car or public transport, and the facilities en route.
-If you’re looking for places to stay, see our guide to accommodation on the Cotswold Way.
+And if you’re looking for places to stay, see our guide to accommodation on the Cotswold Way.

 Cotswold Way map